 Because green tea is such a great firmer and full of antioxidants, next time you make a cup try these tricks.

-- No More Puffy Eyes: Once you steep your tea remove the teabag and chill in the fridge.
-After it has chilled for five minutes remove the teabag and lay down and apply it to your under eye area.
+- No More Puffy Eyes: Once you steep your tea, remove the teabag and chill in the fridge.
+After it has chilled for five minutes, remove the teabag.
+Lay down and apply it to your under eye area.
 This will sooth any puffiness and reduce the appearance of dark circles.

-- Lemon Juice: Lemon Juice is great for acne.
-It cleanses and tones skin fighting bacteria that can cause acne.
-It also shrinks the size of pores and keeps skin at an optimal pH balance helps dry and oily skin types.
-The acid in lemon juice can irritate some, so it's always good to dilute with other things, but the same acid is what gives it the gentle exfoliating effect on the skin.
+- Lemon Juice: Lemon juice is great for acne.
+It cleanses and tones skin, fighting bacteria that can cause acne.
+It also shrinks the size of pores and keeps skin at an optimal pH balance, helping dry and oily skin types.
+The acid in lemon juice can irritate some, so it's always good to dilute with other things.
+But the same acid is what gives it the gentle exfoliating effect on the skin.

-- Green Tea: Powerful anti-aging ingredient that firms skin and de-puffs.
-High in antioxidants and anti-inflammatory green tea protects the skin from free radicals.
+- Green Tea: This tea is a powerful anti-aging ingredient that firms skin and de-puffs.
+High in antioxidants and anti-inflammatory properties, green tea protects the skin from free radicals.
 It also helps fine lines and wrinkles look smaller.
-It also soothes mild acne and evens complexion.
+It also soothes mild acne and evens the complexion.